-The initial decision to come to Australia is an easy one compared to the task of choosing where to live once arrived.
-The cities are widely sprawled and although inhabitants speak the same language differences in lifestyle and culture are very apparent.
-So where should you go?!
-More and more Melbourne is being recognised as the place to settle; in fact Melbourne has been named the world’s most liveable city for the last two consecutive years.
-It is Australia’s second biggest city with a population of 4 million and is considered to be the cultural and sport capital of the nation.
-Furthermore, the QS world university rankings placed Melbourne as the top student city in the Asia Pacific Region and also in the top four worldwide.
+So, where should you go?!
+More and more Melbourne is being recognized as the place to settle; in fact, Melbourne has been named the world’s most liveable city for the last two consecutive years.
+It is Australia’s second-biggest city with a population of 4 million and is considered to be the cultural and sports capital of the nation.
+Furthermore, the QS World University Rankings placed Melbourne as the top student city in the Asia Pacific Region and also in the top four worldwide.

 - Ability Education

 - Discover English